 Churchill's Cultural Heritage

 An early private charter flight takes you to Churchill - 'Polar Bear Capital of the World'.
 This area is only accessible by boat, plane or train and has a population of only 950!
 Upon arrival take a guided tour which includes the village of Churchill.
 Located on the shores of Hudson Bay at the mouth of the Churchill River, Churchill is situated at the juncture of two eco-regions – the boreal forest to the south and the Arctic tundra to the north.
 This remote location allows a thriving Arctic wildlife population, including waterfowl, beluga whales, seals and polar bears.
 Your accommodation for the next three nights is at the Lazy Bear Lodge, the largest log building in Manitoba.
 It is built in a style reminiscent of the fur trade era, handcrafted from fire-killed logs.
-Dinner tonight is at the lodge.
+Enjoy a presentation by a First Nations speaker who shares his culture with you before dining at the lodge tonight.

 The Polar Bears

-This morning, visit the Eskimo Museum to view one of Canada's oldest, and most comprehensive collections of Inuit artifacts and sculpture.
-Indigenous peoples have lived here for centuries, and the museum displays one of Canada's finest collections of Inuit art and artifacts.
-Next you climb aboard a specially designed tundra vehicle for a full-day excursion into the heart of bear country in search of the magnificent Polar Bears.
+This morning climb aboard a specially designed tundra vehicle for a full-day excursion into the heart of bear country in search of the magnificent Polar Bears.
 Each autumn, small groups of polar bears migrate from frigid inland locations to Churchill, the staging area for their winter food-hunting season, so this viewing is in their natural habitat.
 From the safety of your vehicle, you'll have unrestricted views of the bears as they go about their daily business.
-Your expert naturalist guide shares insights into the conservation efforts in place to protect these beautiful animals from environmental factors which threaten their survival.
-After dinner at the lodge this evening, a well-known arctic photographer gives a special presentation featuring his acclaimed work.
+Your expert naturalist guide shares insights into the conservation efforts in place to protect these beautiful animals from environmental factors and other issues which threaten their survival.

-Today you have a second chance to explore the subarctic plains with a naturalist pointing out the local wildlife.
-White snowy owls with a wing span of up to five-feet perch on high, falcons cruise over bushes, white arctic foxes trot across the flats, all looking for unsuspecting prey.
-Warm up by the roaring fire back at the lodge this evening.
+Visit the Eskimo Museum this morning to view one of Canada's oldest, and most comprehensive, collection of Inuit artefacts and sculptures.
+Indigenous peoples have lived out here for centuries, and the museum displays one of Canada's finest collections, revealing insights about their hearty lifestyle.
+Head out for another half-day on the subarctic plains as our naturalist points out the local wildlife.
+White snowy owls, with a wingspan of up to five foot, perch on high, falcons cruise over bushes, white arctic foxes trot across the flats, all looking for unsuspecting prey.
+Warm up by a roaring fire back at your lodge tonight.

-There may be time for some last minute solvenier shopping or sightseeing before you transfer to the airport for your flight back to the UK.
+There may be time for some last minute souvenier shopping or sightseeing before you transfer to the airport for your flight back to the UK.